mixxxdj/manual/source/hardware/controllers/stanton_scs3d.rst

 You are in this mode only **while holding down the Deck button**, unless the controller is in single-deck mode:

--  Gain slider (S1) adjusts master volume
+-  Gain slider (S1) adjusts main volume
--  Pitch slider (S2) adjusts master balance (pan)
+-  Pitch slider (S2) adjusts main balance (pan)
--  B11 resets master volume knob to the middle
+-  B11 resets main volume knob to the middle
--  B12 resets master balance to center
+-  B12 resets main balance to center
 -  Left slider (S3) adjusts the cue/main headphone mix
 -  Center slider (S4) adjusts the cross-fader
 -  Right slider (S5) adjusts the headphone volume